OfficeDev/office-js-docs-pr/docs/develop/dialog-best-practices.md

 ### Handling pop-up blockers with Office on the web

 Attempting to display a dialog while using Office on the web may cause the browser's pop-up blocker to block the dialog.
-The browser's pop-up blocker can be circumvented if the user of your add-in first agrees to a prompt from the add-in. `displayDialogAsync`'s [DialogOptions](/javascript/api/office/office.dialogoptions) has the `promptBeforeOpen` property to trigger such a pop-up. `promptBeforeOpen` is a boolean value which provides the following behavior:
+The browser's pop-up blocker can be circumvented if the user of your add-in first agrees to a prompt from the add-in. `displayDialogAsync`'s [DialogOptions](/javascript/api/office/office.dialogoptions) has the `promptBeforeOpen` property to trigger such a pop-up. `promptBeforeOpen` is a boolean value with the following meaning:

  - `true` - The framework displays a pop-up to trigger the navigation and avoid the browser's pop-up blocker.
  - `false` - The dialog will not be shown and the developer must handle pop-ups (by providing a user interface artifact to trigger the navigation).